 How Common Are Fibroids?

-While the exact percentage of women living with fibroids (the prevalence) is unknown, fibroids are an undeniably common condition.
-One of the reasons why it is difficult to estimate the prevalence of this disease is that many women living with fibroids are asymptomatic.
+While the exact percentage of the prevalence of uterine fibroids is unknown (women living with fibroids) prevalence), fibroids are an undeniably common condition.
+One of the reasons why it is difficult to estimate the prevalence of uterine fibroids is that many women living with fibroids are asymptomatic.
 Estimates of true prevalence range anywhere from 5% to 21% of all women.¹

 Prevalence of Symptomatic Uterine Fibroids